alexandrecuer/frontend/README.md

 # configure the path to php.ini
 PHPIniDir "C:/php"
 ```
-Still in https.conf, uncomment `LoadModule rewrite_module modules/mod_rewrite.so` to enable mod-rewrite
+Still in `httpd.conf`, uncomment `LoadModule rewrite_module modules/mod_rewrite.so` to enable mod-rewrite

-unzip or clone source code in C:/Apache24/htdocs/frontend, modify your virtual host  :
+unzip or clone source code in C:/Apache24/htdocs/frontend, inject this in the virtual host of your `httpd.conf`:
 ```
 <Directory "C:/Apache24/htdocs/frontend">
   Options FollowSymLinks